shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Dictation

 At level 20, you have mastered fortune.
 As a reaction, you can set any number of rolled dice to any value possible for that die.
+This effect then lasts until the end of the turn.

 ## Item Infuser